 Located in the French Quarter, the Idea Factory was established in 1974 by George and Peggy Bacon as a contemporary craft gallery representing some of the finest woodworkers from around the country.
 George Bacon's background as a magazine art director allowed him to develop a style of lettering which we incorporated into a unique method of crafting wood signs.

 But George's most fun came from creating junk sculpture and mechanical amusements - a rube Goldberg character.
 Peggy Bacon had a fine sense of design and value which made it all possible.

 After George & Peggy retired, Kenny Ford, apprentice to George in wooden graphics, took over running the Idea Factory until he retired in Spring of 2017.
-The shop is now run by one of Kenny's best friend's son, David Stagg, who had been fascinated by the shop since he was a kid, so it's a perfect transition.

 Today the Idea Factory still offers a fine selective collection of American woodcraft - heirloom quality toys for kids of all ages, clever secret boxes, home and office accessories, and so much more.

 The Idea Factory has become an hysterical landmark in a very historic district.
 No visit to New Orleans is complete without a visit to this most unusual shop on the corner of Chartres and Dumaine - one block down from Jackson Square.